-The definition of a function is an expression or compound list of expressions.
+- Description The description should describe what the function returns, and explain each of its parameters.
+If the definition is not immediately obvious, a second part of the description should explain how it works.
+The description text for a function in a library also appears in a scrolling box in the bottom half of the Object Finder dialog. - Definition The definition of a function is an expression or compound list of expressions.
 It should use all of its parameters.
 When you select the definition field of a function in edit mode, it shows the Inputs pull-down menu that lists the parameters as well as any other variables or functions that have been specified as inputs to the function.
-You can specify the inputs to a function in the same way as for a variable, by drawing arrows from each input node into the function node.
+You can specify the inputs to a function in the same way as for a variable, by drawing arrows from each input node into the function node. - Recursive Set to 1 (true) if the function is recursive that is, it calls itself.
+This attribute is not initially displayed.
+Use the Attributes dialog from the Object menu to display it.
+See "For and While loops and recursion" on page 343.